Sustainable Development Goals

 The Nordics

-No data is shown for each of the Nordic countries, as the sectoral distribution of ODA will depend on many factors, including national priorities.
-In addition, there no set country target level at the sectoral level.
+No assessment of progress is made for this indicator, as the sectoral distribution of ODA will depend on many factors, including national priorities.

 Target 6.b